theupdateframework/specification/tuf-spec.md

 The <a for="role">KEYID</a> of a key is the hexdigest of the SHA-256 hash of the canonical form of the key.

-Metadata date-time data follows the ISO 8601 standard.
+Metadata <dfn>date-time</dfn> follows the ISO 8601 standard.
 The expected format of the combined date and time string is "YYYY-MM-DDTHH:MM:SSZ".
 Time is always in UTC, and the "Z" time zone designator is attached to indicate a zero UTC offset.
 An example date-time string is "1985-10-21T01:21:00Z".